How Much Is Kris Jenner Worth?

-It’s no secret that Kris Jenner is the world’s most successful “momager”– she even trademarked the term in 2015.
-But it looks like she may finally be prioritizing her own brand.
+If you’re missing the drama of your favorite reality television family, you don’t have to wait much longer.
+A new Hulu-exclusive series, “The Kardashians” will be premiering on the streaming service today, April 14.
+In light of the promotion for the new show, it’s no secret that Kris Jenner is the world’s most successful “momager”– she even trademarked the term in 2015.
+She is prioritizing her own brand.
 E!
-News reported that she registered trademarks for “Kris Jenner Beauty,” “Kris Jenner Skin” and “Kris Jenner Skincare” on Feb.
-10.
+News reported that she registered trademarks for “Kris Jenner Beauty,” “Kris Jenner Skin” and “Kris Jenner Skincare” in February 2021.

 Keep reading to find out how much this iconic American TV personality and businesswoman is worth.